RikardLegge/view-model-mapper/README.md

 * Views and data are only connected by data bindings which can be configured by a third party interface.

-* [TODO] Extract all view->data / view->view connection logic into a serializable data structure.
+* Extract all view->data / view->view connection logic into a serializable data structure.

 ## Example
 Currently uses non compiled es6 syntax and will therefor not work in older browsers.